Leopoldina Naudet: Life

 Leopoldina Naudet was born in Florence in 1773 as the eldest daughter of Giuseppe Naudet and Susanna von Arnth.
 Her father was French, and a senior official at the court of Leopold, Grand Duke of Tuscany.
 Her mother was the daughter of an Austrian officer.

 Susanna Naudet died in 1778 and Leopoldina was entrusted to the Nuns of St. Frediano in Florence.In 1783, she went to Soissons to furthered her education with the Sisters of Notre Dame.
 Naudet returned to Florence in 1789, at the age of sixteen and became a teacher of Grand Duke Leopold's children.
 She became to close their daughter Archduchess Maria Anna.

 In 1790, Leopold became Holy Roman Emperor.
-Naudet and her sister Luisa joined the Imperial Consort Maria Louisa when Leopold's court moved to Vienna.
+Naudet and her sister Luisa joined the Imperial Consort Maria Luisa when Leopold's court moved to Vienna.
 In 1791, Archduchess Maria Anna became Abbess of the Chapter of Nuns of St. George's Convent, Prague.
 Naudet held positions of trust in the institute known as the Beloved of Jesus to which she committed herself in collaboration with the Archduchess.
 She entered Maria Anna's direct service in 1792 following the death of the Emperor.
 While in Prague, Naudet had as her spiritual director Father Nicholas Diessbach.
 She also came into contact with Father Niccolò Paccanari and she favored the Congregation of Dilette of Jesus that he himself had established; the two also worked in the Beloved of Jesus.
 Naudet took with her Maria Anna and Luisa on 31 May 1799 to make their temporary consecration as professed religious; Naudet renewed it a week later as perpetual vows that bound her to the apostolic life.